Information From My Latest eNewsletter "This Week in Annapolis"

 I am always happy to welcome Howard Countians to Annapolis.
 The Howard County Arts Council was recently in the State Capital to advocate for the arts.
 Members of the Howard County Chamber of Commerce visited me to discuss the impact of the proposed minimum wage law.
 I also met with members of CASA who were advocating for minimum wage workers.
 My staff and I have met with advocates for increasing the renewable energy standards and with the Chesapeake Climate Action Fund.
 Last week’s state delegation hearing in Howard County had to be rescheduled due to snow and was held in Annapolis on Thursday night.
 Several citizens came to Annapolis to testify including members of Moms Demand Action for Gun Sense in America, a grassroots movement of Maryland Moms fighting for public safety measures that can protect people from gun violence.

-The General Assembly is waiting on the school calendar bills to wind their way out of the committees in the House and Senate.
+Other Legislation The General Assembly is waiting on the school calendar bills to wind their way out of the committees in the House and Senate.
 Several bills working their way through the General Assembly will impact the environment including a Styrofoam ban, a bill to increase the amount of clean energy used, and a bill to prohibit clear cutting of trees for solar farms.
 The Death with Dignity bill remains in its committee so far.
 A bill adding two teacher members to the State Board of Education has passed the House, as has a bill that gives a judge the discretion to fine someone up to $500 for driving while using a cell phone.
 This distracted driving bill still needs to pass the Senate to become law.

 Ellicott City Flood Bill HB 428 - Comprehensive Flood Management Grant Program